aws-samples/arc325-multiple-accounts-workshop/docs/lz-ad-sso.md

 4. Provide a Stack Name (E.g. LZ-Active-Directory), review the following parameters.
     -   DomainAdminPassword - Must be between 8 and 32 characters containing letters, numbers and symbols

-    -   KeyPairName - Name of SSH Key Pair that you created in Shared Services account
+    -   KeyPairName - Name of SSH Key Pair that you created in WorkShop account

     -   RestoreModePassword - Must be between 8 and 32 characters containing letters, numbers and symbols

     -   DSDomainAdminPassword - Must be between 8 and 32 characters containing letters, numbers and symbols

-    -   DSKeyPairName - Name of SSH Key Pair that you created in Shared Services account
+    -   DSKeyPairName - Name of SSH Key Pair that you created in WorkShop account

     -   DSRDGWCIDR -  CIDR IP range to which the RD GW access should be enabled (You shall get your current address using <http://checkip.dyndns.org/>).